IndusInd Bank share price targets after Q4 loss, fraud; what's next? - BusinessToday

 Fresh concerns

-IndusInd Bank, while reporting its Q4 earningsm said there was a potential case of internal fraud within its microfinance operations, where Rs 172.58 crore was inaccurately recorded as fee income in the financial year 2024–25.
+IndusInd Bank, while reporting its Q4 earnings said there was a potential case of internal fraud within its microfinance operations, where Rs 172.58 crore was inaccurately recorded as fee income in the financial year 2024–25.
 Besides, it said a cumulative amount of Rs 670 crore pertaining to MFI business was incorrectly recorded as interest over 9MFY25, which was fully reversed as on January 10, 2025.

 Add to that, there were unsubstantiated balances aggregating Rs 595 crore in ‘other assets’ accounts of the bank.
 These were set off against corresponding balances appearing in ‘other liabilities’ accounts in January 2025.
 Already the bank had declared a P&L impact of Rs 1,960 crore on accounting discrepancies relating to internal